 - Follow the syllabus and do the homework problems listed in the Syllabus - Not all assigned problems will be collected.
 Only a select few will be collected randomly. - NO late homework will be accepted.
-Homework should be collected on Saturdays unless otherwise announced.
-Have it ready to be collected at the beginning of class. - All homework must be submitted on quadrille 8-1/2 x 11 engineering paper sold at the NJIT bookstore or equivalent sold at any office supply store.
+Homework will be collected each week unless otherwise announced.
+Have it ready to be uploaded to Canvas or Gradescope at the specified time.
+Instructions for Gradescope are on Canvas.
+Upload to Canvas. - All homework must be submitted on quadrille 8-1/2 x 11 engineering paper sold at the NJIT bookstore or equivalent sold at any office supply store.
 Write on ONLY the front of the paper. - All homework MUST include a Free-Body-Diagram to show Force Vectors.
-All work must be shown for full credit. - Homework copied from a solution source will NOT receive any credit.
+All work must be shown for full credit.
+SCAN your pages and upload to Canvas or Gradescope.
+Instructions to follow. - Homework copied from a solution source will NOT receive any credit. - This course expects students to work without artificial intelligence (AI) assistance in order to better develop their skills in this content area.
+As such, AI usage is not permitted throughout this course under any circumstance.